Saturday, March 26, 2011

 JM: We did.
 We actually got an extra game this year just because of the way the schedule fell, but typically it's a 15 game maximum.

-TSG: In the past, in 2003-04 and 2005-06, the team chose to specifically chose to not put the All-Star Game and Year Five patches on the red alternate jersey, but the 10th Anniversary patch is being worn on the green alternate jersey this year.
+TSG: In the past, in 2003-04 and 2005-06, the team specifically chose to not put the All-Star Game and Year Five patches on the red alternate jersey, but the 10th Anniversary patch is being worn on the green alternate jersey this year.
 Where did the change in thinking come about leaving the patch off of the alternate jersey?

 JM: We felt like we had so much of our season messaging this year was around our 10th anniversary we were going to wear our alternate jersey 15 times at home we felt like we should wear it on every jersey.
 The only nights we didn't have [the 10th anniversary patch] this year were the two games in Finland, and that was because we had the NHL Premiere logo as part of those games.